Input-to-state stability for bilinear feedback systems: Introduction

-For nonlinear infinite dimensional systems (such as \eqref{eq:intro_BFS}), the study of ISS is much more involved and one has to face several problems which naturally comes with the nonlinearity.
-Besides the fact that it is not possible to treat initial values and inputs separately due to the implicit form of the equation, one of the biggest issues is that global solutions does not need to exist, which is essential for ISS.
-The necessity to study local ISS arises by shrinking the set of initial values and control functions in order to guarantee the existence of global solutions while avoiding to strong assumptions on the nonlinearity.
+For nonlinear infinite dimensional systems (such as \eqref{eq:intro_BFS}), the study of ISS is much more involved and one has to face several problems which naturally come with the nonlinearity.
+Besides the fact that it is not possible to treat initial values and inputs separately due to the implicit form of the equation, one of the biggest issues is that global solutions do not need to exist, which is essential for ISS.
+The necessity to study local ISS arises by shrinking the set of initial values and control functions in order to guarantee the existence of global solutions while avoiding too strong assumptions on the nonlinearity.
 This difficulty, which we treat in \Cref{section:bilinear_feedback_systems} for \eqref{eq:intro_BFS}, is often ignored in the literature by assuming the existence of well behaving solutions, see e.g.~\cite{GuivLogeOpme19,MiroPrie20}.

 In contrast to a variety of contributions dealing with (global) ISS (or variations of that notion), such as \cite{DaM13,DaM13b,JNPS16,MiroWirt18a} for infinite dimensional systems, \cite{JacoSchwZwar19,Krstic16MTNS,MaPr11,MiI15b,MiroKaraKrst17,Schw20,ZhZh18} for parabolic semilinear systems, \cite{Elli09,HoJaSchw22,MiI14b} for bilinear control systems and \cite{GuivLogeOpme19,JaLoRy08} for systems with feedback laws depending only on the output, there is much less literature available on local ISS.
+One reason for this is that ISS is usually studied under the assumption of global (in time) solutions.
+In this situation, under suitable assumptions on the right-hand side, the system is ISS, see e.g.~\cite{MiroPrie20,SontagWang96}.
+However, note that in general \eqref{eq:intro_BFS} does not possess global (in time) solutions for all initial values, as can be seen by the choice $X=U_1=U_2=Y=\R$, $A=-I$, $B_1=0$, $B_2=I$, $C=I$ and $N(x,y) = xy$.